TACC/SpRay/README.md

 light diffuse .1 .1 .1
 ```

 The `diffuse` identifier defines a diffuse area light source that emits radiance uniformly over the hemisphere around the surface normal at each hit point on a surface.
-We can set the number of samples using the command line option `--ao-samples`.
+You can set the number of samples using the command line option `--ao-samples`.

-#### 2.3 Rendering the scene of two wavelet domains
+#### 2.3 Rendering the scene of two wavelet domains<a name="render_two_wavelets"></a>

-After adding light sources to the scene file, we can render the scene similarly as we did for 64 wavelet domains.
+After adding light sources to the scene file, you can render the scene similarly as you did for 64 wavelet domains.
 But this time, the render time may increase due to using multiple samples.
 Refer to the `wavelet.sh` script below for rendering configurations.

 Set a path to the project home, if you have not done so.